pangeo-data/WeatherBench/README.md

 If you would like to extract a single level from 3D data, e.g. 850 hPa temperature, you can use `src /extract_level.py`.
 This could be useful to reduce the amount of data that needs to be loaded into RAM.
 An example usage would be: `python extract_level.py --input_fns DATADIR/5.625deg/temperature/*.nc --output_dir OUTDIR --level 850`

-## Baselines and evaluation
- **IMPORTANT:** The format of the predictions file is a NetCDF dataset with dimensions `[init_time, lead_time, lat, lon]`.
-Consult the notebooks for examples.
-You are stongly encouraged to format your predictions in the same way and then use the same evaluation functions to ensure
-    consistent evaluation.
-### Baselines
-The baselines are created using Jupyter notebooks in `notebooks/`.
-In all notebooks, the forecasts are saved as a NetCDF file in the `predictions` directory of the dataset.

-### CNN baselines
-An example of how to load the data and train a CNN using Keras is given in `notebooks/3-cnn-example.ipynb`.
-In addition a command line script for training CNNs is provided in `src/train_nn.py`.
-For the baseline CNNs in the paper the config files are given in `src/nn_configs/`.
-To reproduce the results in the paper run e.g. `python src /train_nn.py -c src/nn_configs/fccnn_3d.yml`.

-### Evaluation
-Evaluation and comparison of the different baselines in done in `notebooks/4-evaluation.ipynb`.
-The scoring is done using the functions in `src/score.py`.
-The RMSE values for the baseline models are also saved in the `predictions ` directory of the dataset.
-This is useful for plotting your own models alongside the baselines.